DNS Testing and Troubleshooting Guide

 - If the domain does not have a zone file on the host server, it may appear as an error with its parent name server.
 However, this will indicate that the entire DNS on the server may need to be set up or reviewed for errors:

 The first thing to check when you see this is to ensure that the domain is added to the server.
 If it is not, attempt to add the domain as an addon domain or create a new account for the domain if it is on a Reseller, VPS, or Dedicated server.

 If the domain is on a shared server, you may not be using your hosting package's correct name servers.

 The most obvious error with MX records will be if the domain does not have a set MX record.

 - Log in to cPanel as the user.

-- Click the icon labeled MX Entry.
+- Click the icon labeled Zone Editor.

 The more common issue with MX records that will prevent mail from being delivered will not generate an error in a DNS test.
-If the MX record is pointed to the wrong IP address your mail will be directed to an incorrect server.
+If the MX record is pointed to the wrong IP address, your mail will be directed to an incorrect server.

 To assist with correcting this issue, please follow our guide on using MX records:

 Also, ensure that there are no extra records.
 Some advanced configurations allow users to use multiple A records, and so it is possible to create a zone file with a domain pointed to multiple IP addresses.
-However, this is only for advanced use and is not covered by this article.
+However, this is only for advanced users and is not covered by this article.
 Remove any duplicate records for your domain if you have not configured this deliberately.